AppImage/docs.appimage.org/source/user-guide/portable-mode.rst

 Introduction
 ------------

-Sometimes it can be useful for data of an application to travel along with the application, for example to put the application on a USB stick that can be used with different computers.
-In the windows world, this concept is known as “portable applications”.
+Sometimes it can be useful for data of an application to travel along with the application, for example to put the application on a USB drive that can be used with different computers.
+In the Windows world, this concept is known as “portable applications”.

-Normally the application contained inside an AppImage will store its configuration files wherever it always stores them (most frequently somewhere inside :code:`$HOME`).
+Normally, the application contained inside an AppImage will store its application data (e.g. configuration files) wherever it always stores them (most frequently somewhere inside :code:`$HOME`).
 In other words, the fact that an application is contained inside an AppImage normally does not change where the application stores its data.

-However, there is functionality in newer AppImages that can make the application's data travel along with the application, if certain directories are present *next to the AppImage file*.

-If you invoke an AppImage built with a recent version of AppImageKit and have one of these special directories in place, then the configuration files will be stored alongside the AppImage.
-This can be useful for portable use cases, e.g., carrying an AppImage on a USB stick, along with its data.
+However, there is functionality in type 2 AppImages that can make the application's data travel along with the application.
+If you invoke a type 2 AppImage and have certain directories present *next to the AppImage file* (in the same directory), the AppImage will store its application data and configuration files alongside the AppImage.
+This can be useful for portable use cases, e.g., carrying an AppImage on a USB drive, along with its data.

-- If there is a directory with the same name as the AppImage plus :code:`.home`, then :code:`$HOME` will automatically be set to it before executing the payload application
+- If there is a directory with the same name as the AppImage plus :code:`.home`, then :code:`$HOME` will automatically be set to it before executing the payload application.
+This means that all application data that the application would usually store in :code:`$HOME` will now be stored in the :code:`<AppImageName>.home` folder and can be moved across devices.
-- If there is a directory with the same name as the AppImage plus :code:`.config`, then :code:`$XDG_CONFIG_HOME` will automatically be set to it before executing the payload application
+- If there is a directory with the same name as the AppImage plus :code:`.config`, then :code:`$XDG_CONFIG_HOME` will automatically be set to it before executing the payload application.
+This means that all application data that the application would usually store in :code:`$XDG_CONFIG_HOME` will now be stored in the :code:`<AppImageName>.config` folder and can be moved across devices.

 Example
 -------

-Imagine you want to use the Leafpad text editor, but carry its settings around with the executable.
+Imagine you want to use Inkscape, but carry its settings around with the executable.
 You can do the following:

-..
-Tell Pygments to use 'shell' syntax, otherwise it defaults to 'python'
-..
-See http://www.sphinx-doc.org/en/1.4.9/markup/code.html#directive-code-block for more information
 .. code-block:: shell

-	# Download Leafpad AppImage and make it executable
+	# Download the Inkscape AppImage and make it executable
+	# This is just an example code; you should use the up to date version of the program
-	$ wget -c "https://bintray.com/probono/AppImages/download_file?file_path=Leafpad-0.8.18.1.glibc2.4-x86_64.AppImage" -O Leafpad-0.8.18.1.glibc2.4-x86_64.AppImage
+	$ wget https://inkscape.org/gallery/item/53678/Inkscape-e7c3feb-x86_64.AppImage -O Inkscape.AppImage
-	$ chmod a+x Leafpad-0.8.18.1.glibc2.4-x86_64.AppImage
+	$ chmod +x Inkscape.AppImage

 	# Create a directory with the same name as the AppImage plus the ".config" extension
 	# in the same directory as the AppImage
-	$ mkdir Leafpad-0.8.18.1.glibc2.4-x86_64.AppImage.config
+	$ mkdir Inkscape.AppImage.config

-	# Run Leafpad, change some setting (e.g., change the default font size) then close Leafpad
+	# Run Inkscape.AppImage, change some setting in the preferences panel (e.g. the interface
+	# language) and close it
-	$ ./Leafpad-0.8.18.1.glibc2.4-x86_64.AppImage
+	$ ./Inkscape.AppImage.config

 	# Now, check where the settings were written:
-	$ find Leafpad-0.8.18.1.glibc2.4-x86_64.AppImage.config
+	$ find Inkscape.AppImage.config
 	(...)
-	Leafpad-0.8.18.1.glibc2.4-x86_64.AppImage.config/leafpad/leafpadrc
+	Inkscape.AppImage.config/Inkscape/preferences.xml

-Note that the file :code:`leafpadrc` was written in the directory we have created before.
+Note that the file :code:`preferences.xml` was written in the new directory next to the AppImage that can be carried around together with the AppImage itself.

+..
+   TODO: Unify the way shell blocks are written